Navigating mandatory Scope 3 emissions reporting in the EU, US, and beyond

 Is Scope 3 emissions disclosure mandatory for your business?

 Determining whether your company needs to report on Scope 3 disclosures depends on the country where you operate and your company type (e.g., by size and revenue).
 In the EU, large, listed companies need to begin reporting in 2025 under CSRD.
-In the US, there is a proposed SEC rule for all public companies and an upcoming California mandate for any company with more than $1 billion in revenue.
-Other proposed regulations and reporting standards, such as ISSB, are being adopted by countries such as the UK, Australia, and Canada.
+In the US, California mandates Scope 3 reporting for any company operating in the state with more than $1 billion in annual revenue.
+Other regulations and reporting standards, such as ISSB, are being adopted by countries such as the UK, Australia, and Canada.
+Scope 3 reporting has been removed from the US SEC climate-related disclosure final rules.

 See the table below for a high-level summary of requirements, followed by a detailed list of each regulation/standard.